Corporate Governance

 The Board of Directors, which includes four external directors, makes decisions on management policies, etc., and supervises the execution of business operations, and the Board of Corporate Auditors audits the execution of duties by directors.
 The Company has also established the Nomination Committee and the Compensation Committee as advisory bodies to the Board of Directors to enhance corporate governance.

-Members per Institution (as of September 2024) and Attendance Rate in FY2023
+Members per Institution (as of July 2026) and Attendance Rate in FY2025

 - ◎ Indicates the chairperson or committee chairperson.